 Village Coordinators (VCs) for the American Historical Society of Germans from Russia coordinate, aid, and assist those individuals attempting to bring families and villages together through village research.
-They are doing this work on a volunteer basis and spend many hours gathering and organizing information.
+This work is done on a volunteer basis and many hours are spent gathering and organizing information.

-Each coordinator wants to communicate with all people who have the same village heritage.
+Each coordinator communicates with all people who have the same village heritage.
 This includes sharing family group records, maps, individual and family histories, video and audio tapes of memories, trip experiences, and other village information.

 Village Coordinator Chairpersons:

 South Weber, UT.
 84405